 ~ Avoid trips to the bathroom.
 Keep track of when the kids have their last drink of the day, and limit what they (and you!) drink, to avoid the need for any trips to the bathroom in the middle of the night.
 Not only will you spare the trip to the bathroom, but chilly nights and the possibility of scared kiddos (I vividly remember my toddler being absolutely convinced there were bears in the woods that were going to get us on our walk to the bathroom in the middle of the night!).

-~ Prepare for warm/cold.
+~ Prepare for a range of temperatures, so that everyone is comfortable.
 An evening may start out mild and become cold, so prepare layers of clothes that are easy to grab if you wake up cold.
 I remember one night when the kids woke up very unhappy because it was unexpectedly cold – however, I had packed winter hats on a whim – and it was a lifesaver for all of us!

 ~ Offer comforts.
 We have had some experiences that the kids found upsetting, mostly because it was all new for them, so just keep in mind that kids can have anxiety.
 Make camping comfortable at night and be prepared to ease their anxieties.
 Pair off a parent with each kid so that they have an adult to snuggle with at night.
 Bring some comforts of home.
 Bring a lantern or portable nightlight so they can fall asleep with a light on, and make sure a light is always handy.
 Every child is different but it can’t hurt to be prepared!